whitefusionhq/phaedra/README.md

 Functions are written as subclasses of `Phaedra::Base` using the name `PhaedraFunction`.
 The `params` argument is a Hash containing the parsed contents of the incoming query string, form data, or body JSON.
 The response object returned by your function is typically a Hash which will be transformed into JSON output automatically, but it can also be plain text.

-Some platforms require the function class name to be `Handler`, so you can put that at the bottom of your file for full compatibility.
+Some platforms such as Vercel require the function class name to be `Handler`, so you can put that at the bottom of your file for full compatibility.

 Here's a basic example: